 - A 30 minute break in a working day that is more than 4.5 hours.
 This break does not have to be paid.

-Also, if an employee was working split shifts, the 12 hour rest period between shifts may not apply.
+If an employee was working split shifts, the 12 hour rest period between shifts rule may not apply.
 This is because a break would have been taken elsewhere in the day.
 For example, if a hotel employee worked on breakfasts from 6-10 and then worked 6-10 to cover evening meals.

-Laws on Working Hours for 16 & 17 Year Olds
+How Many Hours Can 16 & 17 Year Olds Work Without a Break?

-What Time Can 16 or 17 Year Olds Work Until?
+What Time at Night Can 16 or 17 Year Olds Work Until?

 Adjustments to the rules about working after 10pm and before 6am have been made to cater to the needs of specific industries.

-16 & 17 year olds can work until midnight or after 4am in the following types of job:-
+Under 18s can work until midnight and after 4am in the following types of job:-

 - Agricultural work